geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

         A confirmation email will be sent to all selected participants.

-Learning outcomes
+Learning objectives
 -----------------

-By the end of the course, you will:
+By participating in this course, you will:

+- **Gain confidence** in working in multidisciplinary teams, assessing progress, communicating results, and engaging with stakeholders from diverse backgrounds.
-- Have enhanced scientific skills in conceptualizing complex, location-related societal challenges, with a stronger understanding of how these challenges can be addressed using geospatial data, geoprocessing, automation, and digital technologies.
+- **Enhance scientific skills** to conceptualize complex, location-based societal challenges and address them using geospatial data, geoprocessing, automation, and digital technologies.
+- **Develop teamwork and project management skills** to plan and manage multi-week projects, set sub-goals and milestones, coordinate team roles, and complete team deliverables.
+- **Build technical competencies** to identify, use, assess, process, and apply geospatial data and digital technologies.
-- Be able to develop technical, hands-on skills in geospatial data and digital technologies for designing solutions that address real-world challenges and stakeholder needs
+- **Strengthen business and solution thinking** to apply these skills in creating innovative, solution-oriented approaches that address real-world challenges and stakeholder needs.
-- Be able to plan and manage teamwork over several weeks, establishing sub-goals, milestones, and deliverables, while recognizing the roles and responsibilities of team members in relation to overall project outcomes.
-- Gain confidence in working within multidisciplinary teams, including assessing progress, communicating results effectively, and engaging with stakeholders from diverse backgrounds.

 Credits
 -------